IRNAS/irnas-east-software/README.md

 ## Installation and updating

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install East.
+Use the Python package manager [pip](https://pip.pypa.io/en/stable/) to install and/or update East:

 ```bash
 pip install --upgrade east-tool